glycerine/libzipfs/README.md

 	}
 	defer z.Stop() // if you want to stop serving files

-	// access the files from `my.media.zip` at mountpoint
+	// access the files from `hi.zip` at mountpoint

 	by, err := ioutil.ReadFile(path.Join(mountpoint, "dirA", "dirB", "hello")) if err != nil {